hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/job-management/submission.md

 !!! types caution ""
     For backfilling performance and hence to maximize job throughput it is crucial to submit array jobs (collection of similar jobs) instead of submitting the same job repeatedly.

-!!! types note ""
-    We provide a partition containing EL6 nodes called *el6legacy* until December 2018.
-This partition should only be used as a last resort.
-You should migrate your code to EL7 as quickly as possible.
-If you submit jobs to the *el6legacy* partition use the SLURM option **--export=NONE** (#SBATCH --export=NONE) to not propagate any environment variables to the launched application.

 ## Resource Allocation

 Every job submission starts with a resources allocation (nodes, cores, memory).
 An allocation is valid for a specific amount of time, and can be created using the salloc, sbatch or srun commands.
 Whereas salloc and sbatch only create resource allocations, srun launches parallel tasks within such a resource allocation, or implicitly creates an allocation if not started within one. **The usual procedure is to combine resource requests and task execution (job steps) in a single batch script (job script) and then submit the script using the sbatch command.**